Italian Knowledge Leaders

 The event

 Every year, CBItalia organises a half-day event to celebrate Italian Knowledge Leaders and their work.
-So far, two editions have taken place: Rome 2021 and Milan 2022.
+So far, two editions have taken place: Rome 2021, Milan 2022 and Rome 2023.
 The event includes the participation of institutional figures, established Italian Knowledge Leaders, Italian destinations, and DMOs that will have the opportunity to involve their Ambassadors, and other key players of the MICE industry like congress centres, and PCOs.

 The event is structured around a series of talks and presentations that aim to enrich and strengthen the synergy between the many parties involved.
 It is a great networking opportunity for all participants, a chance to learn more about the activities and projects of everyone involved, and a starting point in the promotion of Italy as a destination for associations.